soulspace-org/domain-driven-design-model/docs/ddd/concept-view.md

 different person, even if it has the same state as another person.

 ### [Evolving Order](../ddd/c-evolving-order.md)
+A conceptual large-scale structure that evolves with the application, possibly changing to a completely different type of structure along the way.

 ### [Factories](../ddd/c-factories.md)
+A domain object for the creation of complex domain objects which enforce the invariants of these objects on creation.

 ### [Generic Subdomains](../ddd/c-generic-subdomains.md)
+A cohesive subdomain that is not the motivation for the project and does not capoure specialized knowledge.

 ### [Hands On Modellers](../ddd/c-hands-on-modellers.md)
+Developers must be involved with the model and have contact with domain experts.

 ### [Highlighted Core](../ddd/c-highlighted-core.md)
+Describes the core elements of the domain and their interactions.

 ### [Knowledge-level](../ddd/c-knowledge-level.md)
+A distinct set of objects that can be used to describe and constrain the structure and behavior of the basic model.

 ### [Large Scale Structure](../ddd/c-large-scale-structure.md)